webpack/webpack.js.org/content/concepts/entry-points.md

 The object syntax is more verbose.
 However, this is the most scalable way of defining entry/entries in your application.

 T> **"Scalable webpack configurations"** are ones that can be reused and combined with other partial configurations.
 This is a popular technique used to separate concerns by environment, build target and runtime.
-They are then merged together using specialized tools like [webpack-merge](https://github.com/survivejs/webpack-merge).
+They are then merged using specialized tools like [webpack-merge](https://github.com/survivejs/webpack-merge).

 ## Scenarios